ADACS-Australia/KLuken_HPC_training_2022B/_episodes/05_AccessingHPCResources.md

 - JobName - The name of the job/step
 - Partition - The cluster name or partition that the job ran on
 - Account - The account that will be charged for the resources used
-- AllocCPUS - The number of CPUS that were allocated to the job
+- AllocCPUS - The number of CPUs that were allocated to the job
 - State - The final state of the job
   - CANCELLED Job was cancelled by the user or a sysadmin
   - COMPLETED Job finished normally, with exit code 0